Feline Lower Urinary Tract Disease

 - Endocrine diseases (hyperthyroidism, diabetes mellitus)

-- Depending on your cat’s prognosis, treatment may include the following:
+Depending on your cat’s prognosis, treatment may include:

 - Antibiotics or other medications

 - Surgery to either remove bladder stones or tumor, or to correct congenital abnormality

 - Urinary catheter or surgery to remove urethral blockage in male cats